Oishika-Kar-Official/Category-Contamination-in-E-Commerce-Recommendations---Product-Analytics-Case-Study/README.md

 ---

+Disclaimer: This is an independent case study using simulated data and is not affiliated with or endorsed by Meesho.

+---

 ## Overview

 While browsing the Meesho app, I clicked on the **Lights** category and received diapers, kitchen items, and other completely unrelated products in the top results.
 Other categories like Kitchen & Dining returned correctly scoped results — pointing to a **category-specific failure**, not a global pipeline breakdown.